Selle v. Gibb: Background

 In the fall of 1975, Ronald H. Selle (born August 7, 1946), a Hazel Crest, Illinois resident and at that time, a Chicago clothing salesman for Carson, Pierie and Scott and part-time musician, wrote a song called "Let it End."
-Selle holds a Master's Degree in Music Education from the University of Illinois.
+Selle holds a master's degree in Music Education from the University of Illinois.
 To support his wife Joanne and their daughter and two sons, he supplemented his income with a three-piece band that performed engagements around the Chicago area, worked as a church choir director, and occasionally wrote religious and secular music.

 Selle claimed the melody for "Let it End" came to his mind while getting ready for work one morning.
 He wrote it down and developed it further while at work, then came home from work later that day, sitting at a piano and completing it by the end of the night.
-He was issued a copyright for the completed song on November 17, 1975 by the U.S. Copyright Office.
+He was issued a copyright for the completed song on November 17, 1975, by the U.S. Copyright Office.
 Shortly afterwards, Selle and his fellow musicians recorded the song in a studio setting, with Selle singing the lyrics.

-Within a year after recording the song (the recording was played at trial), Selle mailed it to a total of fourteen music publishers.
+Within a year after recording the song (the recording was played at trial), Selle mailed it to fourteen music publishers.
 None of them responded, with all but three returning his material.

 In May 1978, while working in his yard, Selle heard his teenaged next-door neighbor playing the Bee Gees song "How Deep Is Your Love" rather loudly on a cassette player and asked him what the song was, having heard it for the first time.
 Selle recognized the song as his melody but with different lyrics.
 After learning it was featured in the movie Saturday Night Fever, Selle examined the cassette jacket for the soundtrack, seeing that the songwriting credit was for the Bee Gees.
 Later, Selle went and saw the movie, where he again heard the song and recognized the melody as his own.

 Selle filed suit in U.S. District Court for the Northern District of Illinois, accusing Barry, Robin & Maurice Gibb, their record label distributor Polygram, and Paramount Pictures of misappropriation and copyright infringement.